POLICY HUB

 Modern slavery

-A lot is said about modern slavery particularly in the mining and garment sectors.
+A lot is said about modern slavery particularly across the mining and garment sectors.
 How bad is it and what is being done?
 Can we as consumers be better educated on where modern slavery occurs and are there alternative solutions to addressing the issue?

 CLICK - PRELIMINARY BRIEF